SuperHero Header

 Polymer Haze

-👉 Polymer grout haze is a stubborn plastic-like film left behing by modern, high-performance grouts that contain advanced bonding agents.
-This haze need to be attacked quickly.
+👉 Polymer grout haze is a stubborn plastic-like film left behind by modern, high-performance grouts that contain advanced bonding agents.
+This haze needs to be attacked quickly.

 Epoxy Haze